 Staying updated on the latest technology is one of the many challenges engineers face today.
-Join us this spring in the US and Asia for the eighth season of technical seminars.
-These comprehensive one-day seminars offer rich technical and practical presentations ideal for engineers looking for the latest advancements in power supply design.
+The Power Seminar offers rich technical and practical presentations ideal for engineers looking for the latest advancements in power supply design.
 The eighth season of technical seminars in US and Asia was completed.
 Videos, Presentations and White Papers are available online now.

 Abstract — Two possible control techniques for a buck PFC converter are proposed, where the input current is indirectly shaped by shaping the inductor current.
 A thorough analysis on the harmonic content of the AC line current is presented for each control technique to examine the allowable voltage gain (K value) for meeting EN61000-3-2, Class C and D. Results of the harmonic analysis are used to derive the required value of K and therefore VOUT necessary to meet Class C and D requirements from a given AC line voltage.
 The goal of designing a buck PFC for highest efficiency, while passing EN61000-3-2, Class D is verified with a 300W dual interleaved boundary conduction mode buck PFC converter.